theironcook/Kojak/README.md

 myProject.utils.sharedUsefulFunction = function(){};
 ````

-The classes/functions live somewhere under the window object.
+The pakages/classes/functions live somewhere under the window object.
 In the example above, the code lives under window.myProject.
 Kojak will probably be extended in the future to support code not directly accessible under window.
-It's not that hard to enable it for requireJS style modules with a quick shim to expose the modules to Kojak.
+It's not that hard to enable Kojak for requireJS style modules with a quick shim to expose the modules to Kojak.
+[Here](https://github.com/theironcook/Kojak/blob/master/example/RequireJSExampleShim.js) is an example of how to hook up requireJS.

 To quickly get started with Kojak you could run the following commands in the browser's console:
 ````